-7. Enter the IDE codeword information (optional).
-Required only if you have purchased this optional product.

-8. Click the OK button to close the System Configuration dialog.
+- 7. Enter the IDE codeword information (optional).
+Required only if you have purchased the optional Integrated Developer Environment product. - 8.
+Click the OK button to close the System Configuration dialog.

 Note: You need to enter the ICS codeword again in the integrated Metrics ICS program.
 See the information below for performing this important step.